 - controlling printing and destruction

-And this information must be accurate, unchanged, and reliable throughout the life cycle of a document.
+This information must also be accurate, unchanged, and reliable throughout the life cycle of a document.
 CapLinked VDR features let administrators restrict document roles from viewer-only to authoring.
 Copying, downloading and printing authority can also be controlled.
 Watermarks can be used to protect against unauthorized screenshots.
+There’s no better solution for secure document sharing and collaboration.

 Get Organized and Rest Easy with a VDR